everton0991/rn-advanced-course/README.md

-# rn-advanced-course
+# React Native Advanced Course
-Repository for the advanced course on React Native
+Repository for the Stephen Grider`s Advanced course on React Native